theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/authentication-via-entra-id-with-azure-storage.md

 ### Connect to Azure Storage

-Follow the steps below to connect {{ productName }} to the Azure Storage destination using Authentication via Azure Active Directory:
+Follow the steps below to connect {{ productName }} to the Azure Storage destination using Authentication via Microsoft Entra ID:

 1. Open {{ productName }} and create a new Azure Storage destination or edit an existing destination.
 2. Select the connection type **Azure active directory**.